AlexLjunggren/date-utils/README.md

 ## Date Utils ##

-A collection of usefule date utilities.
+A collection of useful date utilities.